njean42/kumiko/README.md

 See the [usage doc](doc/Usage.md) for details on how to use the *Kumiko* tools.

-Also check the [testing doc](doc/Testing.md) if you want to test modified version of the code.
+Also check the [testing doc](doc/Testing.md) if you want to test modified versions of the code.